initialed85/bootstrap_mk5/README.md

         - Set the `wave-data` IP
         - Set the `eth0` IP
         - Create routes for all 253 other possible nodes
+        - relay broadcasts on port 6291 between eth0 and wave-data (avoiding loops)

 ## What are the components?